jjkallas/alienMaze/README.md

 ## NOTE:
 ### For BIGGER or SMALLER maze:

- Change the global rowSize variable or size() parameters in the setup function on line 44 of mazeCreator.pde
+ Change the global rowSize variable on line 15 of mazeCreator.pde or
+ Change size() parameters in the setup function on line 44 of mazeCreator.pde